walidsharaar/DataAnalystSQL/09_ExploratoryDataAnalysisSQL/02_Aggreting.md

 - Common Issues: Highlights potential issues with numeric data, such as error codes, special meanings, outlier values, and inappropriate numerical treatment of data types like zip codes.

 ```
+--Compute the correlation between revenues and profits.
+--Compute the correlation between revenues and assets.
+--Compute the correlation between revenues and equity.

+SELECT corr(revenues, profits) AS rev_profits,
+       corr(revenues, assets) AS rev_assets,
+       corr(revenues, equity) AS rev_equity
+  FROM fortune500;

 ```